APPENDICES

 ACADIA

-In July 1712, James, son of Andrew Gainier and Margaret Benard of Dublin, Ireland, was serving as a soldier with the English army when he married Cécile, daughter of Pierre Cellier of Minas, at Chignecto.
+In July 1712, James, son of Andrew Gainier and Margaret Benard of Dublin, Ireland, was serving as a soldier with the British army when he married Cécile, daughter of Pierre Cellier and Marie-Josèphe-Aimée Lejeune of Minas, at Beaubassin.
 James later called himself Jacques Guénard dit Gaudereau, signifying his entrance into Acadian society.
-Jacques and Cécile had three children, including a son, Timothée, born in Maryland in c1716.
-Timothée married Anne-Marie, daughter of Pierre Thibodeau le jeune, probably at Chignecto in c1744.
-Meanwhile, Jacques and Cécile died probably at Chignecto in the early 1740s.
+Between 1716 and 1734, Cécile gave Jacques three children, a son and two daughters: Timothée in Maryland in October 1716 and baptized at Annapolis Royal in November 1718; Marie-Rose dit Gaudereau, date unrecorded; and Cécile-Marguerite in c1734 and baptized at Minas in June 1744, age 10.
+Older daughter Marie-Rose married into the Bastien family at Chignecto, so the family evidently was peripatetic.
+Jacques and Cécile died before 13 July 1742, the date of their daughter's wedding at Beaubassin.
+Son Timothée married Anne-Marie, daughter of Pierre Thibodeau le jeune and Anne-Marie Aucoin, probably at Annapolis Royal in c1744.

 LE GRAND DÉRANGEMENT